camptocamp/c2cgeoportal/doc/integrator/tilegeneration.rst

 Configuration
 ~~~~~~~~~~~~~

-The configuration file is ``tilegeneration/config.yaml``,
+The configuration is done in the self-documented file
-he is self documented, original file:
+``tilegeneration/config.yaml``.
+The original file is available at:
 https://github.com/sbrunner/tilecloud-chain/blob/master/tilecloud_chain/scaffolds/create/tilegeneration/config.yaml.in_tmpl

 The main thing to do is to: